A touch of advertising for your wedding

 During the day I take pictures of all the details so you can keep memories.
 For that I use macro photography technic and specific lightning tricks.
 Also, have a good background in product photography (I have shot catalogs for several arts galleries) allows me not losing some precious time for those shots.
 The most important for me, and the one you will see in my galleries reminds family and friends’ shots.

-Is a wedding photography similar to advertise?
+Is a wedding photography similar to advertising?

 It’s an obvious rhetoric questions, that would imply to define what is an advertisement photography.